rchamarthy/webbook/content/about.md

 ## About WebBook

-WebBook is my blog that I built to share about the tools and technologies that I use most often, constructively assess and critique systems that or post a hack I discover that will be useful for the broader community.
+WebBook is my blog that I built to share about the tools and technologies that I use most often, constructively assess and critique systems or post a hack I discover that will be useful for the broader community.

 My knowledge is built from years of building large scale distributed systems and